sigchi/Publication-Tools/README.md

 ## acm_dl.py

 This Python script uploads supplementary files from/to ACMs Atypon system.
-It automatically recognizes whether a files has already been uploaded - unless you manually change the description of an uploaded file.
+It automatically recognizes whether a file has already been uploaded - unless you manually change the description of an uploaded file.
+If files have been marked as 'excluded', they are ignored, i.e., a new version of that file can be uploaded with the same description.

+- `acm_dl.py list 12345` - downloads a list of all files that have already been uploaded for proceeding 12345 and saves it as `12345.cache.csv`
 - `acm_dl.py upload 12345 chi23b video` - uploads (for Proceeding ID 12345) all `video` files for track `chi23b`.
-Uses data from the fields csv
+Uses data from the fields csv.
+Filenames of uploaded files are named `<DOI-part>-<description>.<ext>`, e.g., `323443.24231-video-figure.mp4`.
+This is how ACM prefers it.
+- `acm_dl.py exclude 12345 pn1234-video-figure.mp4` - marks all uploaded versions of this file as excluded.
+Function can be extended to select uploads by DOI or uploader instead.
+For performance reasons, this command uses the cache-csv downloaded by `acm_dl.py list` instead of getting the list of uploaded files each time.

 ## check_video.py